About IJ4EU

 IJ4EU takes the data security of applicants and grantees very seriously.
 All grant applications are submitted and stored via the Good Grants platform.

 Good Grants is a secure platform for submission and storage.
 It is ISO/IEC 27001 certified and GDPR compliant, and multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.
 Each applicant team will be asked to create a personal user account to ensure that applications can be submitted securely so as not to jeopardise the proposed investigation or those involved.
-The review of applications by jury members also takes place on Good Grants, removing the need for further data transfer.

 -